Breaking Correlation Shift via Conditional Invariant Regularizer: Label Shift

 \section{Label Shift}

 In the sequel, we may omit the subscribe if no obfuscation.
 Our discussions in the main body of this paper are built upon the assumption that marginal distribution of label $Y$ is invariant i.e., $P_{Y} = Q_{Y}$.
 In this section, we explore OOD generalization without such invariant assumption.
+Before presenting our discussion, we give the definition of total variation distance. \begin{definition} The total variation distance between two distributions $P, Q$ defined on the same measurable space $\cX$ is